daanielmarklund/licensify-php-validation/README.md

 Okay, you have all the information that we need.
 Open up "licensify.php" and go to line nr: 7.
 Insert your public key which you retrieved earlier on.
 On the line below (product_id), insert the unique product id you obtained earlier on.
 Last but not least, choose your encryption key by editing the $crypt variable.
 This is highly recommended since it's the encryption key for the local storage for the license.

+2.0 Features
+This library has all of the licensing features available plus the local storage.

+3.0 Debug
+To enable debugging, open licensify.php and set $debug to false (line nr 9).
+This will print out the messages from the licensing server.

+4.0 What does this library contain?
+This library contains everything you need to license your product.
+The library (licensify.php) and a quick demo of how to integrate it (index.php).
+To try out the features, simply insert "123456" as the purchase code when you are promted about it when running the index.php file in your browser.